 Extension activities for further learning

 - For kids who are not yet ready to read, you can put a photo on the outside and have them match other photos in the envelope.

 - Instead of family member titles, teach names of family members and friends!

 - For my 5-year-old daughter who already knows family member names, she has been using the mini-envelopes to write letters and draw pictures for everybody!

 - In addition, we will be using these envelopes to review the family tree.
 When I get a chance to take pictures of how we do it, I will update this post!

-I hope your kids have fun learning about their family members and discovering mini photos of everybody!
-If you try the family photos envelope learning activity, please let us know!
-Leave a comment and don’t forget to tag @chalkacademy on Instagram and Facebook!
+I hope your kids have fun learning about their family members and discovering mini photos of everybody.
+If you try the family photos envelope learning activity, please let us know in the comments!

 More ways to learn about family members